rogermawer/date-calculator/README.md

 # date-calculator
-keeps keeps track of how many days are left in a given period
+keeps keeps track of how many days are left in a given period.